The Spring Solstice New Year Festival that...

 no longer snoring!"

-To find out what happens next, as children practice counting the numbers (cultivating their math skills), buy your copy or copies of our large, fully illustrated children's picture book Counting Up The Olive Tree: A Palestine Number Book from Palestine Online Store.
+To find out what happens next, as children practice counting the numbers (cultivating their math skills), buy your copy or copies of the now 2nd edition of the large, fully illustrated children's picture book Counting Up The Olive Tree: A Palestine Number Book here!

 Palestine on Children's Map